To Main Map

 In early December on certain nights from 6-8:30pm, there is a gorgeous Festival of Trees in the garden, with thirty lit-up themed trees and best of all a light and music show with a dancing fountain and lasers shining twinkling lights into the trees.
 Cost is $20 for adults and $7 for kids, at the door or online.

-Walk around the neighborhood after and check out the great architecture from the beginning of the 20th century, or walk along the waterfront across the street from the house on the intracoastal waterway.
-You can walk all the way to Clematis Street and enjoy some yummy food and a happening vibe.
+You can also walk all the way to Clematis Street and enjoy some yummy food and a happening vibe.

 The glass entry door is pretty.